py-why/dodiscover/CONTRIBUTING.md

 We use [Sphinx](https://www.sphinx-doc.org/en/master/index.html) to build our API docs, which automatically parses all docstrings of public classes and methods.
 All docstrings should adhere to the [Numpy styling convention](https://www.sphinx-doc.org/en/master/usage/extensions/example_numpy.html).

+### Testing Changes Locally With Poetry
+With poetry installed, we have included a few convenience functions to check your code.
+These checks must pass and will be checked by the PR's continuous integration services.
+You can install the various different developer dependencies with poetry:

+    poetry install --with style, docs, test

+You can verify that your code will pass certain style, formatting and lint checks by running:

+    poetry run poe verify

+``verify`` runs a sequence of tests that can also be run individually.
+For example, you can check code formatting with black:

+    poetry run poe check_format

+If you would like to automatically black format your changes:

+    poetry run poe apply_format

+You can then check for code style and general linting:

+    poetry run poe lint

+Finally, you should run some mypy type checks:

+    poetry run poe type_check

+### Documentation

+If you need to build the documentation locally and check for doc errors:

+    poetry run poe build_docs

+### Dependency Changes

+If you need to add new, or remove old dependencies, then you need to modify the ``pyproject.toml`` file and then also update the ``poetry.lock`` file, which version-controls all necessary dependencies.
+If you alter any dependency in the ``pyproject.toml`` file, you must run:

+    poetry update

+To update the lock file.

 ---

 The Project abides by the Organization's [code of conduct](https://github.com/py-why/governance/blob/main/CODE-OF-CONDUCT.md) and [trademark policy](https://github.com/py-why/governance/blob/main/TRADEMARKS.md).